auth0/docs/articles/quickstart/native/xamarin/01-login.md

 ## Handing the callback URL

 After a user has logged in, they will be redirected back to your application at the **Callback URL** that was registered before.
-In Android, this is handled as an **Intent** and in iOS by registering a **URL Type**.
+In both Android and iOS you need to handle this callback to complete the authentication flow.

 ### Android